-To connect the lack of multi-point calibration of an approved breath instrument with the lack of adequate multi-point calibration of the Elisa screening system (lack of multiple (5) calibrators) - the confusion of quantitative and qualitative analysis - criticized in the Motherisk Inquiry report.
+To connect the lack of multi-point calibration of an approved breath instrument in evidentiary breath testing with the lack of adequate multi-point calibration of the Elisa screening system (lack of multiple (5) calibrators) used in drug/hair testing - the confusion of quantitative and qualitative analysis - criticized in the Motherisk Inquiry report.

 To challenge the evidence of the government expert as to the adequacy of single point control tests to establish linearity in an instrument, that has not recently been re-calibrated across the measuring interval.

 To suggest that the empirical evidence in the facts of this case - the annual inspections - supports the inference that the calibration curve has shifted, rotated, or stretched (or more correctly that although the learned calibration curve was fixed at time of last calibration, it is now different -shifted, rotated, or stretched, over time - from what the correct calibration curve would be if the instrument was properly re-calibrated) i.e. accuracy and precision have drifted over time.

 [sample excerpt from cross-examination]

 Q. I want to suggest to you, that inevitably, what you’re saying is that an Intoxilyzer 8000C that has been checked in this way is conducting a qualitative analysis, not a quantitative analysis.
 A. That's correct.

 [in fairness the witness may have misspoken, or misunderstood the question]

 Q. And that’s because you’re checking it, whether or not it is above or below a different level, a particular level of 100.

 A. Yes, because there’s no scientific reason why the calibration curve should change at the high end or the low end and not in the middle.